MonkmanMH/DataScienceResources_draft/TidyData.md

 If  you're going to undertake text mining and natural language processing, your text (i.e. your data) needs to be tidy.
 Fortunately, there's an R package for that: `tidytext`.

 * Julia Silge, [Term Frequency and tf-idf Using Tidy Data Principles](http://juliasilge.com/blog/Term-Frequency-tf-idf/), 2016-06-27

+(See the companion page on the topics of [text analysis and text mining](https://github.com/MonkmanMH/DataScienceResources/blob/master/TextAnalysis.md)).